Fujiwara-kyō

 Fujiwara-kyō (藤原京) was the Imperial capital of Japan for sixteen years, between 694 and 710.
-It was located in Yamato Province (present-day Kashihara in Nara Prefecture), having been moved from nearby Asuka, and remained the capital until its relocation to Heijō-kyō present-day Nara.
-It was the first in Japanese history to have been a planned city based on a square grid pattern modeled after the Chang'an, the capital of Tang dynasty China.
+It was located in Yamato Province (present-day Kashihara in Nara Prefecture), having been moved from nearby Asuka, and remained the capital until its relocation to Heijō-kyō, present-day Nara.
+It was the first in Japanese history to have been a planned city based on a square grid pattern modeled after Chang'an, the capital of Tang dynasty China.

 History

-Per the Nihon Shoki in the 5th year of Emperor Tenmu's reign (676), the emperor began selecting the site of a new capital.
+Per the Nihon Shoki, in the 5th year of Emperor Tenmu's reign (676), the emperor began selecting the site of a new capital.
 Construction work was carried out over a number of years, based on the different standards of grid-like grids discovered during excavations, and was halted by the emperor's death.
-It was resumed in 690 under Empress Jitō and continued under the reigns of Emperor Mommu and Empress Genmei.
-Empress Genmei (661–721) moved the capital from Fujiwara-kyō to Nara (then Heijō-kyō) in 710 mainly to carry out the wishes of her son Emperor Monmu (683–707), who was the previous occupant of the throne and had ordered in 697 to search for a new proper capital site.
+It was resumed in 690 under Empress Jitō and continued under the reigns of Emperor Monmu and Empress Genmei.
+Empress Genmei (661–721) moved the capital from Fujiwara-kyō to Nara (then Heijō-kyō) in 710, mainly to carry out the wishes of her son Emperor Monmu (683–707), who was the previous occupant of the throne and had ordered in 697 to search for a new proper capital site.

 According to Delmer Brown, the reason for Monmu to found a new capital may be that he was influenced by the ancient belief that a new Emperor should reign at a new capital and that Nara was intended to be the capital for his son Shōmu.
-Archaeological evidence indicates that construction of the corridor surrounding the palace was still ongoing even at the time the decision to move the capital to Heijō was made in 708, suggesting the possibility that Fujiwara-kyō was abandoned unfinished.
+Archaeological evidence indicates that construction of the corridor surrounding the palace was still ongoing even at the time the decision to move the capital to Heijō-kyō was made in 708, suggesting the possibility that Fujiwara-kyō was abandoned unfinished.

-This waka poem, written by Empress Jitō, describes Fujiwara in the summer:
+This waka poem, written by Empress Jitō, describes Fujiwara-kyō in the summer:

 However, the name "Fujiwara-kyō" itself was never used in the Nihon Shoki; during those times it was recorded as Aramashi-kyō (新益京).
-The name "Fujiwara-kyō" was first coined in an academic paper in 1913 by Kida Sadakichi, a pioneer of Fujiwara-kyō research, in 1913, with the justification that the imperial palace at the time was called "Fujiwara-miya" in the Nihon Shoki, and this term came to be the accepted academic nomenclature.
+The name "Fujiwara-kyō" was first coined in an academic paper in 1913 by Kida Sadakichi, a pioneer of Fujiwara-kyō research, with the justification that the imperial palace at the time was called "Fujiwara-miya" in the Nihon Shoki, and this term came to be the accepted academic nomenclature.